yunaxin/Spotify_Predictive_Model/README.md

 2. Permutation Importance — measures how much the model's F1 score drops when a feature is shuffled. track_genre (0.278) was by far the most important feature, followed by release_year (0.044).
 Every feature had positive permutation importance, confirming all features contributed to the model.

 3. Ablation Testing — removing any single feature dropped model accuracy, even features with low correlation like num_artists (-0.038).
 This confirms that Random Forest captures non-linear patterns that correlation alone misses.

+### Engineered Features
+We engineered three new features on top of the baseline:

+1. `loudness_energy_ratio` (loudness / energy): captures the relationship between loudness and energy that neither feature alone conveys.
+A song can be loud but low energy, or high energy but quiet.
+2. `tempo_filled` : filled 22,114 missing tempo values (19.4% of rows) using the genre median rather than the overall median — because a missing tempo in "classical" is likely different from a missing tempo in "hip-hop".
+3. `num_artists` : counts the number of artists on a track by splitting the artists column by semicolons.
+Despite having low linear correlation (-0.038), removing it consistently dropped model accuracy, suggesting Random Forest captures non-linear patterns between collaboration count and popularity.